An update to this article was posted in February 2021 and can be found here.

-The Long Arm of the SFO: High Court rules that the SFO may compel a foreign company to produce documents held overseas where there is a “sufficient connection” to the UK
+The long arm of the SFO: High Court rules that the SFO may compel a foreign company to produce documents held overseas where there is a “sufficient connection” to the UK

-KBR Inc filed for a judicial review of the notice and the legislative provision giving effect to it, namely, s.2(3) of the Criminal Justice Act 1987.
+KBR filed for a judicial review of the notice and the legislative provision giving effect to it, namely, s.2(3) of the Criminal Justice Act 1987.
 The matter was heard in the High Court of England and Wales.

-During the hearing, counsel for KTB Inc submitted that s.2(3) has no extraterritorial effect as a matter of statutory construction, international law principles, and conflict of law rules.
+During the hearing, counsel for KBR submitted that s.2(3) has no extraterritorial effect as a matter of statutory construction, international law principles, and conflict of law rules.
 The notice was erroneously served based on the in personam jurisdiction established by the company secretary’s temporary presence in the UK, which was not to be confused with subject matter jurisdiction.

 On the other side, counsel for the SFO submitted that “s.2(3) has extraterritorial effect as a matter of statutory construction, as SFO investigations are international by nature and frequently involve multinational groups operating in multiple jurisdictions.”

 In his judgment (with which Mr. Justice Ouseley agreed), Lord Justice Gross first concluded that section 2 notices did have extraterritorial effect at least in relation to UK companies.
 Thus, the question was not of the existence of the extraterritorial effect, but its extent and application to foreign companies.

 Drawing similarities to insolvency cases, Lord Justice Gross ultimately held that “s.2(3) extends extraterritorially to foreign companies in respect of documents held outside the jurisdiction when there is a sufficient connection between the company and the jurisdiction.”

 On the facts of this case, Lord Justice Gross determined that a sufficient connection between between KBR and the jurisdiction could be established, meaning the section 2 notice was valid.